Frequently Asked Questions

 trademarks are the property of their respective owners.

 New York Life is licensed/authorized to transact business in all of the 50 United States, the District of Columbia, Puerto Rico and Canada.
-Not all group plans it underwrites are available in all jurisdictions.
+Not all group coverage it underwrites is available in all jurisdictions.
 Please check the applicable insurance brochures for current availability.
 New York Life’s state of domicile is New York, and NAIC ID# is 66915.

-AMA Insurance incurs costs in connection with providing oversight and administrative support for this plan, and is reimbursed for these costs.
-The American Medical Association also incurs certain expenses in connection with the plan and is reimbursed for such expenses.
+AMA Insurance incurs costs in connection with providing oversight and administrative support for this insurance, and is reimbursed for these costs.
+The American Medical Association also incurs certain expenses in connection with the insurance and is reimbursed for such expenses.

 This website explains the general purpose of the insurance described, but in no way changes or affects the policy as actually issued.
 In the event of a discrepancy between this website and the policy, the terms of the policy apply.
 All benefits are subject to the terms and conditions of the policy.
 Policy underwritten by New York Life Insurance Company.
 Exclusions, limitations, reduction of benefits and terms under which the policy may be continued in full or discontinued are detailed in the Certificate of Insurance issued to each insured individual and complete details are in the Group policy issued to the policyholder.
 This program may vary and may not be available to residents of all states.